Could you feed your family for $2 per person per day?

 Always buy enough of the basics to last the amount of time (week, two weeks, month) for which you are shopping.
 By basics, I mean things like rice, beans, pasta, oatmeal, milk, flour, eggs, vegetable oil, potatoes, peanut butter, canned tuna, frozen orange juice.
 Select the most basic of those basics -- buy the lowest cost available, with the least amount of packaging.

-If you get coupons from the Sunday paper, use them wisely.
+If you clip/print coupons, use them wisely.
 Buy the smallest package the coupon allows.
 Don't buy groceries that come under the heading of convenience foods unless you get them practically for free!
 As with all rules, however, I have a few exceptions.
 Complete pancake mix allows you to make pancakes and waffles without any added ingredients but water.
 Spaghetti sauce in a jar can be used over pasta, as pizza sauce, or even as soup flavoring, and there are always coupons for spaghetti sauce.
 For some reason, kids like macaroni & cheese from the box better than homemade, so I do buy it occasionally.
 Buy only items that are on sale, unless it is a basic item that you are completely out of.
 If I don't have a coupon, and it is not marked down, I usually wait until it is on sale, and then buy it.